symfony/symfony-docs/service_container.rst

 :ref:`Autowiring <services-autowire>`.
 The key is the ``LoggerInterface`` type-hint in your ``__construct()`` method and the ``autowire: true`` config in ``services.yaml``.
 When you type-hint an argument, the container will automatically find the matching service.
-If it can't, you'll see a clear exception with a helpful suggestion.
+If it cannot, you will see a clear exception with a helpful suggestion.

 By the way, this method of adding dependencies to your ``__construct()`` method is